DragonSenses/Algorithms/LeetCode/85-maximal-rectangle/problem.md

 - Evaluates **all possible rectangles**, leading to an explosion of computations.
 - **Redundant checks** for overlapping rectangles.
 - **Exponential growth**, making it infeasible for `n, m` approaching `200`.

+# Dynamic Programming Approach

+We optimize the brute force method by leveraging histograms to reduce redundant computations.

+Instead of considering all possible rectangles explicitly, we can treat each row of the matrix as a **base** and compute maximal **histograms** from it.
+The key idea:
+- We maintain an array **heights[]**, where `heights[j]` tracks the number of consecutive `1`s ending at the current row.
+- We use the **largest rectangle in a histogram** method to find the **maximum rectangular area** at each row.
+- This effectively transforms the matrix into **row-wise histograms**, solving them efficiently.